I Moved to Canada - Now What?

 Why Move If Life was Good in South Africa?

 I will admit that my life in South Africa was pretty good, and perhaps, it could have been better.
-I simply left South Africa so I could experience what life is like, being an immigrant and having to work through the many challenges associated with moving.
+I simply left South Africa so I could experience what life is like, being an expat and having to work through the many challenges associated with moving.
 You could frame this as an experiment with a sizable upfront cost.
 I also felt like life is too short for me to be doing the same thing every week and not moving the needle forward.

 This sounds weird because many South Africans seem to cite corruption, crime, rolling blackouts, and career advancements as their reasons to leave South Africa.
 None of these were reasons for me to leave.
+These are some of the rebutals I had when I considered each point.

-• Crime is a real problem in South Africa, but it was not my reason for leaving.
+- Crime is a real problem in South Africa, but it was not my reason for leaving.
 I have been a victim of crime – robbed twice in my life.
 Exercising a high degree of caution and staying out of trouble is a good way to avoid crime.
 I have been a conservative, "Good Judy" most of my life anyway.

-How I Got Started
+How I got Started

 Some Funny Discoveries of Life in Canada